Common Attack Pattern Enumeration and Classification

 A weakness is an actual instantiation of a given weakness type.
 A weakness exists in an application when there is a mistake in the architecture, design, coding, or deployment.

 A negative technical impact is the specific effect of successfully violating a reasonable security policy for the cyber-enabled capability.
 Denial of service, execution of unauthorized code, and bypassing protection mechanisms are examples of negative technical impacts.

 An exploit (noun) is an input or action designed to take advantage of a weakness (or multiple weaknesses) and achieve a negative technical impact.
 The existence (even if only theoretical) of an exploit is what makes a weakness a vulnerability.

 An attack (noun) is the use of an exploit(s) by an adversary to take advantage of a weakness(s) with the intent of achieving a negative technical impact(s).
-An attack includes the entire "Cyber Attack Lifecycle" reconnaissance, weaponize, deliver, exploit, control, execute, and maintain.
+An attack is part of the bigger "Cyber Attack Lifecycle" that includes the following tasks: reconnaissance, weaponize, deliver, exploit, control, execute, and maintain.

 A view in CAPEC represents a perspective with which one might look at the collection of attack patterns defined within CAPEC.
 There are three different types of views: graphs, explicit slices, and implicit slices.